Join Our Research Team

 Thank you for your interest in our research!
-Assisting with research is a great way to get the practical experience required to pursue graduate study in psychology.
+Becoming a research assistant is a great way to get the practical experience required to pursue graduate study in psychology and related fields.
 The DSN Lab is seeking dedicated and highly motivated research assistants to aid the lab’s ongoing research.

 Students interested in receiving course credit or volunteering their time are encouraged to get involved by filling out this form.

 The University of Oregon Department of Psychology offers doctoral and individualized masters programs for students interested in both research and clinical psychology.
 Accepted graduate students are encouraged to build collaborative relationships with faculty and students outside of their primary areas of interest.
 Application materials for the doctoral and individualized masters psychology programs, along with additional information about the department and faculty, can be found at the Psychology Department website.